hsigeman/findZX/README.md

 If you haven't already done so, please take a look at the [previous section](#test) where all steps required to run findZX is explained.
 There, you can also take a look at the format of the [configuration file](#test_config) and [unit file](#units) needed for findZX to run.

 Additional examples of configuration and unit files are found in **config/Manuscript_data**.
-This directory contain all configuration files used to analyse data from the nine species from our [preprint](ADD LINK).
+This directory contain all configuration and unit files used to analyse data from the nine species from our [preprint](ADD LINK).

 To run findZX with your own data, simply create a configuration file and a tabular unit file (see examples [above](#test)).
 Then start the pipeline with the following command:

-    snakemake -s workflow/findZX{-synteny} --configfile <yourConfigFile.yml> --cores 1 -R all -k --use-conda
+    snakemake -s workflow/findZX{-synteny} --configfile <yourConfigFile.yml> --cores <nr_of_cores> -R all -k --use-conda

 #### Needed input data